The Ultimate Resource for Video Game Design

 Developers all over the world are working hard at this very moment to deliver their own unique, exciting experiences.

-Just like movies, television shows, and any other form of entertainment, the creative content often reflects the people who made it.
+Just like movies, television shows, and any other form of entertainment, creative content often reflects the people who made it.

 That is why when it comes to Japan (east) and the West, the games they make are much like their respective cultures: different.